 Medical education requires that the accumulation of scientific knowledge be accompanied by the simultaneous acquisition of specific skills and professional attitudes and behavior.
-Medical school faculties have a responsibility to society to matriculate and graduate the best possible physicians, and thus admission to medical school has been offered to those who present the highest qualifications for the study and practice of medicine.
-All required courses in the curriculum are necessary in order to develop essential skills required to become a competent general physician.
+Medical school faculties have a responsibility to society to train and graduate the best possible physicians who are competent for safe practice appropriate to their level of training, and thus admission to medical school has been offered to those who present the highest qualifications for the study and practice of medicine.
+Successful completion of all required courses in the curriculum is necessary in order to develop the essential skills required to become a competent physician and to enter residency.

-The essential technical standards presented are pre-requisite for matriculation, subsequent promotion from year to year, and ultimately graduation from the University of New England College of Osteopathic Medicine (UNE COM).
+The essential technical standards presented in this document are pre-requisites for matriculation, subsequent promotion from year to year, and ultimately graduation from the University of New England College of Osteopathic Medicine.
 These standards pertain to all students enrolled in UNE COM.

 The faculty is committed to fostering relationships with its students that encourage human and professional growth.
 Its policies and procedures attempt to reflect this commitment to proactive and supportive communication.
 At the same time, it is imperative that all students recognize that the primary responsibility for a successful medical school education, both in and outside the classroom, rests with the individual student.

-The College’s obligation and mission is to produce effective and competent osteopathic, primary care physicians and to seek candidates and graduate physicians who will be best able to serve the needs of society.
-Therefore, all applicants, regardless of disability, will be held to the same admission standards, and all enrolled students, regardless of disability, will be held to the same academic standards, understanding that all properly submitted requests for reasonable accommodation will be considered.
+The college’s obligation and mission is to produce effective and competent osteopathic primary care physicians and to seek candidates and graduate physicians who will be best able to serve the needs of society.
+Therefore, all applicants will be held to the same admission standards, and all enrolled students will be held to the same academic standards.

-1. No otherwise, qualified individual will be denied admission to UNE COM based solely upon a disabling condition.
+- No otherwise qualified individual will be denied admission to UNE COM based solely upon a disabling condition.

-3. Enrollment in UNE COM assumes that admitted students will possess certain levels of cognitive, emotional, and technical skill.
-Osteopathic medical students with disabilities will be held to the same fundamental standards as their non-disabled peers.
+- Enrollment in UNE COM assumes that admitted students will possess certain levels of cognitive, emotional, and technical skill.
+All osteopathic medical students are held to the same fundamental standards.
+Academic and clinical requirements that are essential to graduation from UNE COM or directly related to licensing requirements will not be eliminated for any student.
 Reasonable accommodations will be provided to assist the student in learning, performing and satisfying the fundamental standards, so long as the student applies properly for the accommodation/s and they are approved.

-4. The College is obligated to provide reasonable accommodations that will eliminate or minimize the barriers disabled students may face in the process of successfully completing the requirements for graduation from UNE COM.
-Accommodations are not reasonable if they would fundamentally alter the nature of the program, lower programmatic standards, impose an undue burden to the College, significantly impact the rights of other students in the program, or pose a health or safety risk to any other individual, including patients.
+- The college is obligated to provide reasonable accommodations that are necessary to afford students with a disability an equal opportunity to participate in the UNE COM program.
+Accommodations are not reasonable if they would fundamentally alter the program or the assessment, impose an undue burden to the college, or pose a direct health or safety risk to any other individual, including patients.